Applied Mathematical Sciences with Climate Change Impacts Modelling MSc/Diploma

 - Programme type: Taught Programme

 Climate change is recognised as having potentially huge impacts on the environment and on human society.
-This programme aims to provide an understanding of climate change causes, impacts, mitigation and adaptation measures from a life science perspective in conjunction with developing a wide variety of mathematical modelling skills that can be used to investigate the impacts of climate change.
+This programme is designed to give students an understanding of climate change causes, impacts, mitigation and adaptation measures from a life science perspective.
+Students will also develop a wide variety of mathematical modelling skills that can be used to investigate the impacts of climate change.

 The programme closely follows the structure of our Applied Mathematical Sciences MSc.
-Two of the mandatory courses will specifically focus on understanding the issues related to climate change and are taught by the School of Life Sciences.
+Two of the mandatory courses will specifically focus on the issues related to climate change and are taught by expert staff from the University's School of Life Sciences.

 Also available part-time over 2 to 3 years.